mahdyrahman98/IMS-Starter/README.md

 Coverage: N/A

-## Title
-**IMS project**
+##IMS project
-IMS - Inventory Management System - java project that allows end user to CRUD items orders and customers and transfer this data into an SQL database
+IMS - Inventory Management System - A java project that allows end user to CRUD items orders and customers and transfer this data into an SQL database

 ### Prerequisites